-It is recommended that a configuration backup be made prior to turning CEE on or off.
+It is recommended that you make a backup of the configuration before turning CEE on or off.
 Viewing the configuration file will allow you to manually re-create the equivalent configuration under the new CEE mode, and will also allow for the recovery of the prior configuration if necessary.

-When CEE is on, PFC can be enabled only on priority value 3 and one other priority.
+When CEE is on, any two priorities can be enabled at the same time.
+PFC can be enabled only on any two priorities based on the requirement, with the exception of the NE10032, which supports only one PFC priority.
 If flow control is required on additional priorities on any given port, consider using standard flow control on that port, so that regardless of which priority traffic becomes congested, a flow control frame is generated.